-It is recognised that raising a concern will require this to be done in confidence under this procedure.
-St Giles will try and protect the identity of employees who raise a serious concern and do not want their identity to be disclosed.
+It is recognised that raising a concern will be required to be done in confidence under this procedure.
+St Giles will try and protect the identity of employees who raise concerns and do not want their identity to be disclosed.
 However, it should be recognised that in some instances, it may not be able to resolve the concern without revealing identity (for instance because a statement from an employee may be required as supporting evidence).
 In these circumstances the employee will be advised on how the investigation will proceed and the options will be discussed with the employee.